PTI to form govts in Centre, Punjab, KP: Fawad

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan Tehreek-e-Insaf (PTI) Spokesman, Fawad Chaudhry, on Thursday said the PTI will form the government with the help of independents and PML-Q.
+ISLAMABAD: The Pakistan Tehreek-e-Insaf (PTI) spokesman, Fawad Chaudhry Thursday said the PTI will form the government with the help of independents and PML-Q.

-Talking to Geo News anchor Shahzeb Khanzada during the election transmission, Fawad Chaudhry said the PTI doesn’t need an alliance with any party in the Centre, Punjab and Khyber Pakhtunkhwa, while it will enter into an alliance with other parties in Balochistan.
+Talking to Geo News anchor Shahzeb Khanzada during election transmission, Fawad Chaudhry said the PTI don’t need alliance with any party in the Centre, Punjab and Khyber Pakhtunkhwa, while its will enter alliance with other parties in Balochistan.

-He said many candidates who didn’t get the PTI ticket in Punjab won as independents and they could come back to the party's fold.
+He said many candidates who didn’t get the PTI ticket in Punjab won as independents and they can come back to the party fold.
 He claimed that several independents will join the PTI within the next 48 hours.

 “We have a clearly-stated policy of not forging alliances, mainly with PML-N and PPP.
 Therefore, we can shortly contact the independent MNAs and MPAs for future options,” these sources explained.